BCBSMT awards $50,000 grant to Healthy Mothers, Healthy Babies

-Montana chapter to expand program creating safe and nurturing environments
+Montana chapter to partner with three communities to help create safe and nurturing environments

 HKHF is a signature program of BCBSMT and part of an ongoing commitment to invest in and partner with nonprofit organizations that offer sustainable, measurable programs to reach children and their families in the five following areas: nutrition, physical activity, disease prevention and management, supporting safe environments, and suicide prevention.
 The $50,000 HKHF grant is one of four BCBSMT awards each year.

 “Healthy Mothers, Healthy Babies is an incredible organization that provides critical support systems in our communities,” said John Doran, Divisional Vice President of External Affairs and Chief of Staff at BCBSMT.
 “They provide the stable foundation that young mothers and their babies need to live a healthier, happier life.”

 Officials with Healthy Mothers, Healthy Babies say the grant will round out the organization’s work that focuses on prevention of childhood maltreatment and parental substance abuse by improving the screening and treatment of Perinatal Mood and Anxiety Disorders, while connecting new parents to community and support resources.